masak/workshop/intro.md

 * Spend time on the workshop material that interests you.
 * If an exercise or topic really works for you, do more of it.
 Go above and beyond.
+Surprise me.
+Bend the rules.
+Be creative.
 * If an exercise or topic doesn't work for you, do something about it.
   Make noise on the channel to attract explanations.
 Or move on and try something else.
 Suggest new things to try.
+All in all, try to turn the negative state of things not working for you into something positive and actionable.
 * Generally, if you get stuck in any way, take action.
 People will eagerly swoop in and advise you or point you in the right direction.
 You're eligible for infinite help on all tasks.
 If you don't ask for help, others will not know to help you.
+If you do ask for help, chances are both you and your helper will learn something.
 * It's OK to submit partial solutions for review and discussion.
 * Be curious.
 Learn stuff.
 When in doubt, experiment and observe.
 Have fun!